-The Declaration of Candidacy is filed by a candidate for County, School and Special District offices.
-The Declaration of Candidacy is an affidavit in which each candidate swears that he/she meets the qualifications of office and will accept the office if elected.
+The Declaration of Candidacy is filed by a candidate for Federal, State, County, School and Special District offices.
+The Declaration of Candidacy is an affidavit in which each candidate swears that he/she meets the qualifications of office, will accept the office if elected and will not withdraw before the election.
+For voter-nominated offices, candidates shall provide party affiliation/preference history [10 years prior to current year].
 The candidate will also indicate how his/her name will appear on the ballot and reaffirms the ballot designation.

-ELECTIONS CODE 8001, 8020, 8028, 8040, 8101
+ELECTIONS CODE 8020, 8028, 8040, 8101, 8800